kombatEldridge/kombatEldridge.github.io/_posts/2022-08-12-Mie-Multilayer-Updates.md

 * Comments added to code and variable names updated to reflect their function.
 * Small optimization changes.

+### September 19, 2022

+* Addition of the [scattnlay](https://github.com/ovidiopr/scattnlay) package to the web application.
+* We intend to utilize the work done by K. Ladutenko, U. Pal, A. Rivera and O. Peña-Rodríguez to offer additional tools through our web app.

 ---

 ### Future Work/Works in Progress